Achtkarspelen

-Achtkarspelen ([ɑxtˈkɑrspələ(n)]) is a municipality in Friesland in the northern Netherlands.
+Achtkarspelen ([ɑxtˈkɑrspələ(n)]) is a municipality in the province of Friesland in the Northern Netherlands.
+In 2021, it had a population of 27,900.

 History

 The name Achtkarspelen, literally meaning "eight parishes", is derived from the original eight parishes within the grietenij, namely: Augustinusga, Buitenpost (the capital), Drogeham, De Kooten, Kortwoude, Lutkepost, Surhuizum and Twijzel.
 Achtkarspelen held a separate status within Friesland for many years.
 In the Middle Ages Achtkarspelen fell under the Bishopric of Münster, meanwhile the rest of Friesland was a part of the Bishopric of Utrecht.

 The grietenij Achtkarspelen became a municipality in 1851 as a result of the Municipality Act of Minister of the Interior Johan Rudolph Thorbecke.

 Population centres

 The administrative centre in the municipality is Buitenpost.